swarnava-96/Rainfall-Prediction/README.md

 ```
 The rest ipynb files are for selecting the best classifier.

-## Frontend Using Flask and HTML,CSS
+## Frontend Using HTML,CSS and Backend using Flask

 http://rainpredsm.herokuapp.com/